 The Black Forest Open Air Museum is a living museum that recreates life in the Black Forest region of Germany.
-It’s an open-air museum where visitors can explore historic buildings from different eras on a 17 acre farm.
-Guests can get a perspective on how people lived in this region hundreds of years ago.
+It’s an outdoor museum where visitors can explore historic buildings from different eras on a 17 acre farm, giving a perspective on how people lived in this region hundreds of years ago.

 What You’ll See at the Black Forest Open Air Museum